-Silk City, a funky diner with an eclectic outdoor beer garden, serves as a great starting point for a night in NoLibs.
-On 2nd Street, bars and restaurants line the street.
-Among them: Standard Tap, known for local brews and a chalkboard menu; Cantina Dos Segundos, where powerful margaritas rule; North Bowl, a bowling and beer heaven; and Bar Ferdinand, a tapas favorite.
+Silk City, a funky diner with an eclectic outdoor beer garden, is a great starting point for a night in NoLibs.
+On 2nd Street, bars and restaurants line the Street.
+Among them: Standard Tap, known for local brews and a chalkboard menu; Cantina Dos Segundos, where mighty margaritas rule; North Bowl, a bowling and beer heaven; and Bar Ferdinand, a tapas favorite.

 A few blocks away in nearby Fishtown is Johnny Brenda’s, a showcase for indie bands, and Frankford Hall, an indoor-outdoor German-style beer hall.